marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/Common-Commands.md

 This page lists some of the most commonly used Daffy commands for installation, troubleshooting, and cleanup.

 ## **Precheck Environment**
-By adding --precheck to any of the following commands in daffy, it will run all prechecks for that step and then exit without preforming the full process
+By adding --precheck to any of the following build/service commands in daffy.
+It will run all prechecks for that step and then exit without preforming the full process
 !!!
 Info
       This will not work on the all-in-one command **/data/daffy/build.sh <env-name> --precheck**